honojs/website/helpers/html.md

 # html Helper

 The html Helper lets you write HTML in JavaScript template literal with a tag named `html`.
+Using `raw()`, the content will be rendered as is.
+You have to escape these strings by yourself.

 ## Import